Sashamxz/aws_click/README.md

 ![Screenshot stop](./screenshot/stop.png)

-Also you can use for stop or start a few ids:
+Also, you can use it to stop or start a few IDs:
 ```
 python3 main.py stop --instance-id id1 id3
 ```

 If you want to start or to stop **all** instances use **--all** options:

 ```
 python3 main.py start --all
 ```
 ![Screenshot stop](./screenshot/screen_all.png)

-If you user command start or stop for few ids and one of them already starte or stopped or started a message about this will appear:
+If you use the start or stop command for a few IDs and one of them is already started or stopped or started, a message about this will appear:

 ```
  python3 main.py stop --instance-id id1 id2
 ```
 ![Screenshot done](./screenshot/wan_of.png)

 ### Error Handling: